casmi/casmi.github.com/.pages/docs.md

 #### How can I make a executable binary for Mac OS X and Microsoft Windows?

-If you want to export a Mac OS X `.app` file, add following settings to `pom.xml`
+If you want to export a Mac OS X `.app` file, add following to `pom.xml`

     <plugin>
         <groupId>org.codehaus.mojo</groupId>